 It is the first year I’ve planted the Buena Mulata pepper which I will definitely grow going foward.
 They aren’t too hot but still have some kick.
 Looks like salsa or hot sauce for them!

 I planted some mini blue popcorn.
 There’s not much to harvest but looks pretty cool.
-I might just save these for Halloween decorations but not sure.
+We will save these for Halloween decorations.
 Anyhow, they do look good.

 I always plant Zinnias, Marigolds, and other flowers interspersed through the raise garden beds.
-I do this for 4 main reasons:
+My reasons are the following:

 - Attract bees and other pollinators